Last Updated on December 30, 2022 by ThoughtsStained

 But it soon becomes clear there’s more at stake than fame and glory -Ard and his team might just be the last hope for human civilization.

 - Again, the worldbuilding.
-Reading this book in large chunks (because it’s impossible to read it any other way), every time I was forced to close it, whether it be I needed to move on to the next thing, appointments, my boss walking around the corner and about to catch me sneaking in more chapters hunched in my desk like a gremlin; regardless of why I had to close the book, it always took me a moment to orient myself and truly remember that I wasn’t actually within this world, trying to stay alive during the latest heist.
+Every time I was forced to close it, it always took me a moment to orient myself and truly remember that I wasn’t actually within this world, trying to stay alive during the latest heist.
 From the little details to the high-stakes politics to the intensely fascinating religions, I was hooked and didn’t want to let go.

 - The relationship between Ardor Benn and Raekon Dorrel.
-To be honest, their relationship reminded me a lot of Megan O’Keefe’s duo in her The Scorched Continent trilogy, Detan and Tibbs.
+Their relationship reminded me a lot of Megan O’Keefe’s duo in her The Scorched Continent trilogy, Detan and Tibbs.
 A fantastic duo in their own right, their relationship is one of the most organic I’ve read.
 Ard and Raek have the same kind of relationship that makes me want to root for them no matter what.
 I think their relationship being so real is why page 627 hurt so much.**

 - Quarrah Khai.
 I want novels written about this woman.
 Seriously.

 - Oh and how every single thing really had a purpose.
-There was never a throw away character (I’m still impressed by that twist, because I did not see that coming), from side characters you wouldn’t expect, down to the freakin’ lizard.
+There was never a throw away character, from side characters you wouldn’t expect, down to the freakin’ lizard.

 - Speaking of additional characters, I honestly think my two favorite characters were Cinzia and Elbrig.
-I don’t want to describe them too much, because I want you to get an untainted introduction to them like I did, but hot damn.
+I don’t want to describe them too much.
+You need to get an untainted introduction to them like I did, but hot damn.
 Those characters were so unique, so intricate and the things they can pull off?
 I can only applaud.

-I probably should stop, because this is getting to be one of the longest book reviews I’ve written.
-But in all honesty, this book deserves that.
-I’m not sure what else I could say to express my enthusiasm, respect, love and awe that I have for this story, aside from maybe one additional thing:
+I’m not sure what else I could say to express my enthusiasm, respect, love and awe that I have for this story.
+Aside from maybe one additional thing:

 Any word on the publication date for book two?